There are same Banks in the world call to this program as:

-The Promissory Note deposited with the client’s bank (the receiver bank) for the benefit of the Funder, and the bank will provide a commitment against receiving the funds, there are 3 options below.
+The Promissory Note submitted to the client’s bank (the receiver bank) for the benefit of the Funder, and the bank will provide an endorsement with commitment against receiving the funds, there are 4 options below.

 - The client’s Bank endorsed with Bank AVAL.

-- The client’s Bank endorsed with a Bank Guarantee (BG) / Standby Letter of Credit (SBLC).
+- The client’s Bank endorsed a Bank Guarantee (BG) / Standby Letter of Credit (SBLC).

 Why the receiver bank will agree to approve the transaction?

 There are many reasons your Bank will be interested in the transaction; all is how you sell your story and Executive summary of the business/project to the bank.

 - You are bringing outside Cash into your Bank account.

 - Your Bank is in a position to develop to create multiple income streams from that deposit of Funds.